david-a-campbell/W1_Hit/README.md

 1. Open Ableton Live
 2. Go to **User Library → Presets → MIDI Effects → Max MIDI Effect**
-3. Drag the all the files from the `Max MIDI Effect` folder into this folder
+3. Copy the entire folder: **Max MIDI Effect/W1_Hit/** from this repository into that directory

+⚠️ Important:
+Copy the folder itself, not the files inside it.
+The final path on your system should be: **User Library/Presets/MIDI Effects/Max MIDI Effect/W1_Hit/**

+📌 Required Folder Structure:
+After installation, the device file should be located at: **.../Max MIDI Effect/W1_Hit/w1_hit.amxd**

 ## Thats all you need to run the Ableton Plugin if you want to use this as an artist.
 Below are steps to train your own AI model: